Bharat Chettri: Hockey India League

 In the auction of the first edition of the Hockey India League, Chettri was bought by Punjab Warriors for $19,000 with his base price being $18,500.
 He went unsold in the first round and was bought in the second round of auction.

+Political career

+He contested in the 2026 West Bengal Legislative Assembly election as a Bharatiya Janata Party candidate from Kalimpong Assembly constituency.